Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 - nausea

-You’ll often hear the terms panic attack and anxiety attack used as though they are separate conditions, but they’re simply different names for the same set of symptoms.
+You’ll often hear the terms panic attack and anxiety attack used as though they are distinctly different conditions, but they’re simply different names for the same set of symptoms.

 Panic Attack or Heart Attack?
 How to Tell

-You’ll notice that there’s a lot of overlap between the symptoms of a heart attack and a panic attack.
+There’s a lot of overlap between the symptoms of a panic attack and those of a heart attack.

-The differences between the two are subtle and, when you are in the throes of panic, it’s very hard to notice the distinctions.
+The differences between the two are subtle and, when you are in the throes of panic, it’s very hard to tell the distinctions.

 - Discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness, or pain.